 // previous .eslint config

 additionalHooks.
 With this change, ESLint will warn when the dependencies passed to

 useRecoilCallback() are specified incorrectly and suggests a fix.
 The format of

 We build a package once every day based on the current

-master branch and publish it as the
+main branch and publish it as the

 nightly branch on GitHub.
 You can use this branch via